Your training is done.

 A typical runner carries enough glycogen to fuel roughly 18 to 20 miles at race pace before those stores run critically low.

-That is why hitting the wall tends to happen in the 18 to 22 mile range for most marathoners.
+That is why hitting the wall typically happens in the 18 to 22 mile range.

 Carbohydrate loading in the days before a marathon extends how long you can hold marathon pace before fatigue forces a slowdown.